How to Deal with Startup Competitors

 Your startup does not exist in a vacuum.
 There is always an alternative solution in your customer’s mind.
 Even if that means they do the work themselves.

 When you look into the mind of your customer, you will discover dozens of competitors competing for their cash.
-Gathering competitor intelligence will give you a clear understanding of where you stand, and what you need to do to win customer loyalty.

 What Is Competitive Intelligence?

 Winners usually make plans that will work regardless of what the enemy is doing.
 This is the essence of a good strategy.

 - Jack Trout, bestselling author of Positioning, The Battle For Your Mind

 Competitive intelligence is the process of gaining key information about the products, customers, and competitors in your market.
 This process is also known as competitive analysis.

 When gathering competitive intelligence, you’re finding clues to position your startup for high growth.
 Regardless of what the competition does, you are prepared to succeed.